pivotal/docs-tap/tap-gui/customize/support-menu.hbs.md

 ## <a id="overview"></a> Overview

-Many important pages of Tanzu Application Platform GUI have a **Support** button that displays a pop-out menu.
+Many important pages of Tanzu Developer Portal have a **Support** button that displays a pop-out menu.
 This menu contains a one-line description of the page the user is looking at, and a list of support item groupings.
 For example, the default menu on the Catalog page looks similar to the following image: